Example of SMHI direct use

 #Station 72630 is Gothenburg

-variable holds four dataframes when a single station
+The data variable holds four dataframes when a single station

 is used to fetch data as above.